 This is why professional lighting is so crucial during green screen filming.
 Try adding more lighting, reconfiguring your lighting, or moving the subject away from the green screen so they cast less of a shadow in order to eliminate shadows on the green screen.

 For most corporate videos, this probably won’t be a problem, but if you do have any fast action in your video, you’ll need to watch out for motion blur.
 A motion blur problem occurs when your actor is moving so quickly it’s hard for the camera to pick up the motion against the green screen, and the fastest-moving objects tend to blend in with the screen.
-To avoid this, shoot at a higher frame rate like 120 frames per second then in post production interpret the footage at 30 frames per second and speed up the clip 4 times.
+Shutter speed can help correct this problem.
+To avoid motion blur problems, shoot at a higher frame rate (like 120 frames per second) then in post-production interpret the footage at 30 frames per second, and speed up the clip 4 times.

 Green Screen Color Spill